Napa DUI Injury Lawyer

 The penalties associated with injury DUI cases are harsh, but it is much worse if you cause a death.
 You may be leaving a party where you had too many drinks, fall asleep while driving, and kill a pedestrian.
 When this case is charged, it could be a misdemeanor, such as cases of negligent vehicular manslaughter, or a felony if you get a second-degree murder charge.
 If convicted, you could face anywhere from a year in jail to life in prison, along with fines of up to $1,000.

-Regardless of the circumstances, if you have a history of DUI convictions, then you may face stricter penalties in an effort to keep you from re-offending.
+Regardless of the circumstances, if you have a history of DUI convictions in California, then you may face stricter penalties in an effort to keep you from re-offending.
 Facing a DUI charge after you injure or kill someone is daunting, so it is important to work with an experienced Napa DUI defense attorney from the Law Office of Conor Bell.

 Trust the Law Office of Conor Bell for Your DUI Defense